-The Town of North Greenbush completed an Open Space and Recreation Master Plan in 1998.
-The OSRMP (OSRMP) first examined the Town's resources and compared them to national standards for parks facilities and sports facilities as based on population estimates.
-These national standards were derived from several sources, including The Time-Saver Standards for Architecture, Time-Saver Landscape Standards for Housing and Residential the Development, and Handbook of Landscape Architectural Construction.
+The Town of North Greenbush completed an Open Space and Recreation Master Plan (OSRMP) in 1998.
+The OSRMP examined the Town's resources compared them to national standards for parks facilities and sports facilities as based on population estimates.
+These national standards were derived from several sources, including The Time-Saver Standards for Architecture, Landscape Time-Saver Standards for Housing and Residential Development, and the Handbook Landscape Architectural Construction.

 The national standards group recreational facilities into three categories.
-Town Facilities are generally 4 to 100 acres in size and offer a wide range of activities for people of all ages.
+Facilities are generally 4 to 100 acres in size and offer a wide range of activities for people of all ages.
 These facilities typically include paved surfaces for court games, open space for informal play, playground equipment, shelters. and restrooms.
 Neighborhood Facilities are generally smaller in size, ranging from 0.25 to 6 acres, and serve neighborhoods consisting of 40 to 100 families.
 These facilities typically have areas for both active and passive recreation.
-Sub-neighborhood Facilities are generally 0.5 to 2 acres in size and tend to be located higher-density neighborhoods in where minimum lot sizes are less than one-third of an acre.
+Sub-neighborhood Facilities are generally 0.5 to 2 acres in size and tend to be located higher-density neighborhoods minimum lot sizes are less than one-third of an acre.
 These facilities provide visual relief, aesthetic qualities, passive and active recreational opportunities.